nanasci/nanasci.github.io/_pages/about.md

     Kiran Lekkala*, Henghui Bao*, Piexu Cai, Kevin Lim, <strong>Chen Liu</strong>, Laurent Itti<br>
     <em>Neural Information Processing Systems (NeurIPS), 2024.</em><br>
     <em>Accepted into the Open X-Embodiment Collaboration.</em><br>
     We propose a novel pipeline that uses foundational models to annotate 3D pointclouds.
-We also release a large-scale 3D dataset, collected over a year in a campus environment.
+We also release a large-scale 3D dataset, consisting of images and pointclouds, that is collected over a year in a campus-scale environment.
   </div>
 </div>